terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

 * `ip_address` - (Optional) IP address desired in the subnet for this port.
 If you don't specify `ip_address`, an available IP address from the specified subnet will be allocated to this port.
-This field will not be populated if it is left blank.
+This field will not be populated if it is left blank or omitted.
 To retrieve the assigned IP address, use the `all_fixed_ips` attribute.

 The `allowed_address_pairs` block supports: